 And so on.

 Here’s another question: can’t we all be right?
-If whatever we believe sustains us in the dark hours, and gives us hope, and brings out the best in us, and humbles us with gratitude, and fills us with compassion…do we have to confine it to a box, a label, a name?
-Can’t all paths lead to Heaven or Mecca or Nirvana, or to whatever Shangri-La exists?
+If whatever we believe sustains us in the dark hours, gives us hope, brings out the best in us, humbles us with gratitude, and fills us with compassion, do we have to confine it to a box, a label, a name?
+Can’t all paths lead to Heaven or Mecca or Nirvana, or whatever Shangri-La exists?

 Someone near and dear to me once said, (and I paraphrase): “I don’t know if God exists.
 But I choose to believe that He does.”

 Maybe that’s the bottom line.
 Belief.
-Whether this Being exists or not, the belief is all powerful.
+Whether this Being exists or not, belief is all powerful.

 Like I said, I don’t have the answers.
 Just the questions.
-And I respect anyone’s right to question their own questions, and find their own answers, their own belief system to study, their own inspirational text to pour over.
+And I respect anyone’s right to question their own questions and find their own answers.